 Use headlines, bulleted lists, and other visual elements to make your item details easy for buyers to find.

-Not including details about the item's flaws or defects can lead to misunderstandings.
+Omitting details about the item's flaws or defects can lead to misunderstandings.

 Not including all the relevant details about the item

-Brand name, company, designer, author, and so on
+Brand name, company, designer, or author

 Item condition and quality